-Variations: You can vary the dish by using celery or bok choy instead of (or in addition to) bell peppers.
-This is also great served over noodles (rice noodles, soba, udon, bean-thread) in place of rice.
+- You can vary the recipe in a few ways: Swap in celery or bok choy instead of (or in addition to) bell peppers.
+In place of rice, this is also great served over noodles (rice noodles, soba, udon, bean-thread) in place of rice.

 Spicy Stir-Fried Eggplant and Peppers